 Limit items to one use to prevent bacteria from coming back.

-I also decided to change soaps, typically I go for organic and natural body washes with yummy scents.
+I also decided to change soaps, typically I go for organic and natural body washes with floral scents.
 Upon thinking about it, I chose to switch to Dial Moisturizing Body Wash (it’s an antibacterial).
 Yes, I know, it cannot compare to those body washes from Bath and Body Works or Victoria Secret.
 In my opinion, the change is for the best and I would recommend the same for you, hands down.

 Being clean and free from body odor is more important than having a vanilla-scented body wash.

-After following applying the topical ointment for the suggested time, my Postpartum Body Odor is under control.
+After applying the topical ointment for the suggested time, my Postpartum Body Odor is under control.
 I did as advised and it’s been two weeks, I’m still using Lume.
 There have been changes in my routine.
 Now I shower twice a day, I changed my soap/body wash and apply Lume after my showers and I haven’t had ANY foul body odor.

 I truly hope this information has been useful and that my remedies work for you and that you don’t have to struggle with Postpartum Body Odor.